collocations.org

 As day dawned I found her already hard at work.

-by ~
+by day

 PHRASES

-all day (long), at the end of the day, day and night, one of those days
+at the end of the day

-It''s been one of those days when everything''s gone wrong.
+It's been one of those days when everything's gone wrong.

 3. hours of the day when you work

-working | bad, busy, hard, long, tiring
+bad, busy, hard, long, tiring

 a hard day at the office

-good, quiet | 7-hour, 8-hour, etc.
+7-hour, 8-hour, etc.

-a 9-hour working day
+I do a 9-hour day

 PHRASES

-a good day''s work
+a good day's work

-4. (often ‘days’) particular period of time
+4. (often days) particular period of time

 early, former, old, olden

-in the early days of the cinema
+in the early days of television

 school, student, young